About The FURICO Music Team (FMT)

 For example, FMT's Facebook page uses this photograph for its background.

-This is the new icon in SoundCloud, Facebook and X (Twitter).
+This is the old icon in SoundCloud, Facebook and X (Twitter), used between 2021 and 2025.

 But, anyway, it is so beautiful that it does not really matter whether Japanese or not, whether wild or artificial, or whether ancient or present.
 I (TM) feel FMT has the ambience of moss like this.